Enitsaj13/Hat/README.md

 1. Install **Snyk** in local to enable pushing to central git repo.
 Use the corresponding package manager of your OS.
    Follow the installation prompts for it to setup the correct API key.

+## Non-prod build:

+This project uses **local EAS** to build the project.

+### Pre-requisite

+1. In _.env_ or _.env.qas_ file, change the url to the correct value. note that the `/api` should always be the suffix
+2. Run `npm run prebuild:clean` to ensure that the expo configurations are reflected to the app

+### Android build

+1. Execute `npm run build:android:dev` / `npm run build:android:qas` command.
+This will generate an apk file in the root folder.
+2. Use the generated APK file for internal testing.

+### iOS build

+1. Execute `npm run build:ios:dev` / `npm run build:ios:qas` command.
+It will ask you to login your apple account via CLI. follow the instructions in there.
+It will generate an IPA file in the root folder
+2. If the CLI is complaining about the package name, change the app package to something different.
+Look for **ph.rocketspin.hat** in app.json and then change it to **ph.rocketspin.hat2**
+3. Use the IPA file for internal testing using Testflight etc.

+## Production build:

+This project uses **local EAS** to build the project.

+### Pre-requisite

+1. In _.env.prod_ file, change the url to the correct value. note that the `/api` should always be the suffix
+2. Change the app package to the correct value.
+Look for **ph.rocketspin.hat** in app.json and then change it
+3. Increment the **buildNumber** for iOS and **versionCode** for android in app.json as well on every app store update of the app
+4. Update both version fields in app.json and package.json to the intended version that will be publicly viewable in respective app stores of each platform
+5. Run `npm run prebuild:clean` to ensure that the expo configurations are reflected to the app

+### Android build

+1. If not yet done.
+[Generate a production keystore file](https://reactnative.dev/docs/signed-apk-android#generating-an-upload-key).
+You are free to ignore the other instructions in this page.
+2. Create a copy of credentials.json file in the root folder of this project.
+There is a _credentials.json.example_ file that you can use.
+3. Execute `npm run build:android:prod` command.
+This will generate an aab file in the root folder.
+4. Upload this file to Google Playstore using Play Console website.
+Follow the instructions on the said website on how to do so.

+### iOS build

+1. Execute `npm run build:ios:prod` command.
+It will ask you to login your apple account via CLI. follow the instructions in there.
+It will generate an IPA file in the root folder
+2. Upload the said IPA file to App store using App store connect.
+Follow the instructions on the said website on how to do so.

 ## Production build:

 This project uses **local EAS** to build the project.